Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Star-forming simulation

 We use a snapshot from this model at $t=12\Gyr$.
 We choose this snapshot strictly because it allows a good division of its stellar populations, not because of any special properties of the model at this time.
 While the simulation we use has not been published before, the general evolution of the spiral structure in this class of models is explored in \citet{Roskaretal2012}.

 In order to facilitate comparison with the Milky Way, we quantify the spiral amplitude in the model to show that the spirals in the model are not unreasonably strong.
 We also quantify the strength of the spiral as a function of stellar age.
 We divide the stars into three broad age bins: a young stellar population (with ages between 0-4~\Gyr), an intermediate-age stellar population (with ages between 4-8~\Gyr), and an old stellar population (with ages between 8-12~\Gyr).
-We use these age bins for the model throughout our analysis.
-The top panels of Fig.~\ref{fig:density_residualmaps_nbodysph} shows the surface density of stars in the face-on, $(x,y)$, view for the three age populations.
+The top panels of Fig.~\ref{fig:density_residualmaps_nbodysph} show the surface density of stars in the face-on, $(x,y)$, view for the three age populations.
 The bottom panels show the residual surface density, $\tilde \Sigma (R, \phi)$, calculated as:

 where $\Sigma_{\rm avg}(R)$ is the average density at radius $R$, and the averaging is carried out over the whole azimuthal range.

 The density plots of Fig.~\ref{fig:density_residualmaps_nbodysph} show that the youngest population exhibits a very prominent two-armed spiral structure, which is also present in the intermediate-age population, but is indistinct in the old population.
 However the residual density plots show that the $m=2$ spiral is present even in the old population, albeit weaker.
 This therefore is a genuine density wave which propagates in all stellar populations.
 The estimated pitch angle, $\gamma$, of the spiral in this snapshot is $\sim 33^{\circ}$.
 In comparison, the Milky Way’s spirals are tighter, having a pitch angle $\gamma \sim 10^{\circ}$ \citep{Siebertetal2012}.